By Hayley Simpson | Published on September 29, 2025

 The High Roller in Las Vegas, Nevada.
 North America

-At 550-feet tall, Las Vegas' High Roller just beats the Singapore Flyer to be the world's second-tallest Ferris wheel.
-But it does take the title of North America's largest observation wheel.
-Open until midnight every night, you can take in the bright lights of the Vegas Strip.
-The wheel glows with over 2000 LED lights, so it fits right into its surroundings.
+At 550 feet tall, Las Vegas' High Roller just beats the Singapore Flyer to be the world's second-tallest Ferris wheel.
+It also takes the title of North America's largest observation wheel.
+Open until midnight every night, you can take in the bright lights of the Vegas Strip while enjoying the glow of over 2,000 LED lights illuminating the wheel itself..
 A trip in one of its spacious 28 cabins takes 30 minutes.
-And for a unique experience, families can download a self-guided STEM curriculum sheet so kids can learn along the way.
-Or, for fun for the adults, you can hop onboard a Happy Half Hour cabin and enjoy the open bar for one full rotation.
+For a unique experience, families can download a self-guided STEM curriculum sheet so kids can learn along the way.
+Adults can also have fun by hopping onboard a Happy Half Hour cabin and enjoying the open bar for one full rotation.

 View of the London Eye ferris wheel at sunrise near the River Thames.
 London